Release Date: November 16, 2016

 We’ve added a new command to all rich text controls on work items that lets you clear all formatting from selected text.
 If you’re like me, you’ve probably been burned in the past by copying and pasting formatted text into this field that you can’t undo (or clear).
 Now you can simply highlight any text, select the Clear Formatting toolbar button (or press CTRL+Spacebar), and you'll see the text return to its default format.

-Personalize your Kanban boards by setting filters on users, iterations, work item types, and tags.
+Personalize your Kanban boards by setting filters on users, iterations, work item types, and tags (Figure 10).
 These filters will persist so that you can view your personalized board, even when you connect from multiple devices.

 Team members can also filter their boards to view progress accruing to a specific parent work item.
 For example, a user can view user stories that are linked to a feature, or view work across two or more features that roll up to an epic.
 This feature, much like Checklists, is one more step in our effort to bring visibility through to the different backlog levels.